 Energy Consumption

-The environmental impact extends beyond your home.
-As more households adopt these devices, the cumulative energy drawn from the grid can contribute to higher carbon emissions if the power supply comes from non-renewable sources.
+These appliances often house sophisticated sensors, processors, and communication modules that operate continuously in the background.
+This “always-on” state can lead to higher phantom load energy consumption and increased overall electricity demand.
+The environmental impact extends beyond your home: as more households adopt these devices, the cumulative energy drawn from the power grid can contribute to higher carbon emissions, particularly if the electricity supply relies heavily on non-renewable sources.

-Electronic Waste
+Electronic Waste (E-waste)

 Security and Privacy Risks

-Data Security
+Data Security Vulnerabilities

-Data risks include:
+Data security risks include:

-- Unauthorized access:Â If the machine’s data is not properly secured, hackers could gain access to your personal information.
+- Unauthorized access: If the machine’s data or your connected home network is not adequately secured, cybercriminals could gain access to your personal information.

 Potential for Hacking